Back to the Outback: Plot

 At the Australian Wildlife Park in Sydney, zookeeper Chaz Hunt has a show that demonstrates scary and deadly animals.
-Maddie, a venomous inland taipan, appears regularly at the show but is feared by the public.
+Maddie, an inland taipan, appears regularly at the show but is feared by the public.
 Maddie is supported by Jackie, a motherly saltwater crocodile, who tells her and her three best friends —Frank, a funnel-web spider, Zoe, a thorny devil, and Nigel, a marbled scorpion— about the Outback, a place recognizable with three mountains where creatures like them belong.
-One day, Jackie is removed from the zoo after she tries to save Chaz's son, Chazzie but her efforts to help the boy out of that pit are interpreted as she was trying to eat him.
-Saddened and in despair, Maddie decides to escape to the Outback.
-During the escape, Pretty Boy, a celebrity koala, tries to alert the park's security but is paralyzed by Nigel and they decide to take him with them.
+One day, Jackie is removed from the zoo after she tries to save Chaz's son, Chazzie, from a moat; the staff and patrons believed she was trying to eat him.
+Saddened and in despair, Maddie decides to escape to the Outback with her companions to find a place where they can live happily.
+During their escape, Pretty Boy, a celebrity koala, tries to alert the park's security but is paralyzed by Nigel.
+The group decides to take him with them, but not before he is caught on a security camera exhibiting mouth foam from his paralyzing.

-While crossing Sydney Harbour, they run into Jacinta, a great white shark, who is part of the Ugly Secret Society (USS) where animals considered "monsters" help each other upon hearing a password.
-When they reach Circular Quay, Pretty Boy tries to get the attention of the city for rescue but finds that the world believes he is dead and his popularity has been taken by a quokka, convincing him to tag along with them on the journey.
+While crossing Sydney Harbour, they run into Jacinta, a great white shark, who is part of the Ugly Secret Society (USS) where animals considered "monsters" help each other upon hearing a password("I'm ugly, you're ugly, we should all be this ugly, ugly is the new beautiful").
+When they reach Circular Quay, Pretty Boy tries to get the attention of the city for rescue but finds that the world misbelieves he is dead from rabies after seeing the footage and his popularity has been taken by a quokka named Giggles, convincing him to tag along with them on the journey.

 They get a ride from the outer suburbs on an excursion bus that takes them to the Blue Mountains.
 Chaz and Chazzie catch up and have the bus pulled over to search the vehicle for the creatures, but an Aboriginal girl allows them to escape.
 Just after Pretty Boy goes on a tirade about how Maddie and the other creatures ruined his life, Chaz ambushes them and almost sedates Maddie, but Pretty Boy says the USS password, which alerts some Tasmanian devils to their presence.
 After the animals escape, Chaz reveals to Chazzie that his adventurous and Aussie wildlife expert history was all a lie and he only moved from Florida to Australia after being inspired by television shows featuring Australian zookeepers.
 He decides to make it up to Chazzie by really going after the animals and bringing them back to the park, though Chazzie is no longer sure about the mission.